 Following California's lead in setting emissions standards for cars and trucks, which were subsequently adopted by 14 state governments (including 10 Northeast states), in 2010 the US Environmental Protection Agency and the US National Highway Traffic Safety Administration issued joint fuel efficiency and emissions standards for cars and trucks sold in model years 2012-2016.
-Two years later, this
+Two years utterstock/Standret later, this program was extended to cover model years 2017-2025, thereby establishing long-term guidelines for cutting fuel use-and reduce global warming emissions-from the average new car or truck by nearly 50 percent (UCS 2013).

-The National Program to increase fuel efficiency and reduce global warming emissions from our cars and trucks is helping households in Massachusetts drive cleaner cars that use the latest technology to consume less gas and produce less pollution.
-These standards must be maintained in order for Massachusetts to continue achieving high fuel efficiency and emissions reductions.
+The National Program to increase fuel efficiency and reduce global warming emissions from our cars and trucks is helping households in Connecticut drive cleaner cars that use the latest technology to consume less gas and produce less pollution.
+These standards must be maintained in order for Connecticut to continue achieving high fuel efficiency and emissions reductions.